 3.Under the Line Items tab, click the New Line Item drop-down and select if you want to add a consumable, hardware, or software line item to this purchase order.

-•If you're adding a hardware line item, but don't yet want to create template asset records for it, clear the Create Asset check box (otherwise, leave it enabled).
-Once the hardware has been purchased, you can reopen the line item here or in the Purchase Line Item workspace and click Create Asset, which will create the asset records in the Hardware Assets workspace.
+If you're adding a hardware or consumable line item, but don't yet want to create template asset records for it, clear the Create Asset or Create Consumable check box.
+Once the hardware or consumable has been purchased, you can reopen the line item here or in the Purchase Line Item workspace and enable the relevant check box, which will create the asset records in the Hardware Assets workspace.

-•Note that clearing Create Asset is also useful for situations where you already have an asset record defined, but you're wanting to retroactively track it as a line item in a purchase order.
+Clearing Create Asset or Create Consumable is also useful for situations where you already have an asset record defined, but you're wanting to retroactively track it as a line item in a purchase order.
 For such items, you can manually link to the existing asset record from the Assets tab.

 •For hardware, you can search for an existing Contract or add a new one.
 Available contracts are those associated with the vendor selected on the purchase order.
 You can search for an existing Contract Line Item or create a new one to add.
 Available line items are those associated with the selected contract.

 •Click Save.
 The line item is added to the Line Items tab, and any contract line items you added display under the Associated Contracts tab.
 Also, the purchase order displays under the Purchase Orders tab for the corresponding contracts and contract line items, and the contract line item displays under the Contracts tab of any asset records created from the purchase order.

 4.Add more line items to this purchase order as needed.